-Competitors fire in three different shooting positions, prone, standing and kneeling according to the Match Program.
+Competitors fire in three different shooting positions, kneeling, prone and standing according to the Match Program.
 In each position, no part of the body may touch the ground ahead of the firing line.
 In the prone position, the left elbow must be behind the firing line.
 In the standing and kneeling positions, the entire left foot (forward foot) must be behind the firing line.
 The rifle and other parts of the body may extend over and beyond the firing line as long as no part of the body contacts the floor or ground on or in front of the firing line.
-Note: All position descriptions are for right-handed competitors; for left-handed competitors reverse right and left.
+Note: Position descriptions are for right-handed competitors; for left-handed competitors, reverse right and left.